FocusLamp/LeetCode/README.md

 # LeetCode
-My Journey Sovling LeetCode Questions
+Practicing on LeetCode Editorial to learn new langagues